Skip to Content

 Step 4: Place the pork butt into a roaster and pierce the pork butt several times with a large fork or knife.
 Pour the marinade over the pork butt.
 Cover the pan and refrigerate for 2 to 3 hours.

 Step 5: Preheat the oven to 375°F. Remove the lid from the pork and roast for 20 minutes.
-Reduce the temperature to 225F and roast until the pork can easily be pulled apart with a fork.
+Reduce the oven temperature to 225ºF and roast until the pork can easily be pulled apart with a fork.
 Approximately 2 hours and 20 minutes.
 I roasted my pork until it reached an internal temperature of 175°F. Let rest for 10 minutes.
 Pull the pork or slice it.

 How to assemble this Miami Cuban Sandwich